 NB.
 Due to the corona lockdown and tight schedules, I haven't tasted vintages of 2019, 2020, and 2021.

 Tasted in April 2023.
 57% C. Sauvignon, 35% Merlot, 4% C. Franc and 4% P. Verdot.
 35% of concrete amphoras have been used to age the wine.
 Very intense aroma of black fruit on the nose, well supported by fragrant roses and a scent of tobacco leaves.
 Great structure, depth, and length on the palate, vibrant and excellent mid-palate.
 Refined and sophisticated.
 Stunning effort.

 Pontet Canet 2018 96-97p

 Tasted twice - last time in December 2020.
 Consistent notes.
 70% Cabernet Sauvignon, 22% Merlot, 5% Cabernet Franc and 3% Petit Verdot.
 Yield only ten hl/ha due to mildew in the spring.
-I wrote this after tasting from the barrel - "This vintage is by no means a powerhouse at Pontet Canet, merely an elegant wine with much finesse, style, great complexity and excellent length."
+After tasting from the barrel, I wrote this: "This vintage is by no means a powerhouse at Pontet Canet, merely an elegant wine with much finesse, style, great complexity, and excellent length."
 Now in the bottle and the description is different!
-Intense nose of tobacco leaf, cigar box and mint on the nose, strong and tight on the palate, creamy blackcurrants and fat tannin, exquisite complexity and long-lasting aftertaste.
+Intense nose of tobacco leaf, cigar box, and mint on the nose, strong and tight on the palate, creamy blackcurrants and fat tannin, exquisite complexity, and long-lasting aftertaste.
 Awesome stuff.

 Pontet Canet 2017 (barrel sample) 95-96p